KStateMachine/kstatemachine/README.md

 }
 ```

-_Note: `FinalState` can not have transitions._
+_Note: `FinalState` can not have its own transitions._

 ## Nested states

-With nested states you can build hierarchical state machines and share transitions by grouping
+With nested states you can build hierarchical state machines and inherit transitions by grouping
 states.

 To create nested states simply use same functions (`state()`, `initialState()` etc.) as for state